Learn more about Fingerprint

 In all the cases above, we suggest ignoring login attempts, notifying account owners about suspicious activity via email/SMS/phone, or challenging the attempted login with two-factor authentication.

-Explore our Credential Stuffing prevention demo
+Explore Our Credential Stuffing Prevention Demo

 We have built a Credential Stuffing prevention demo to demonstrate the above concepts.
 Use this demo to see how to use Fingerprint Pro and simple logic rules to protect a login form.
-If you want to explore the code, check our interactive Stackblitz demo or open-source GitHub repository.
+If you want to explore the code, check our interactive CodeSandbox demo or open-source GitHub repository.
 If you have any questions, please feel free to reach out to our support team.